JiaenLiew/UNSW_Robotics_Internship/ros2prac/ROS2_Intro/README.md

 ## <ins>**Services**</ins>

 Another model of communication Ros has is a client-server or a request-response model through services.
-This model is a synchronous two-way communication between nodes.
+This model is a synchronous two-way communication between nodes meaning that it would only send data to other nodes when specifically called.
+Just like a Topic the service has its own defined message type which defines the structure of the request and response.
+A Node can either provide a service (Service Server) by defining its logic and sharing it with other Nodes (Service Clients) through the service.

+<ins>**Pros**</ins>:
+1. Services are good for providing immediate responses to one time interactions such as toggling behaviours as its model is both synchronous and deterministic
+2. Simpler and more lightweight and thus is much easier to implement for isolated tasks.

+<ins>**Cons**</ins>:
+1. Delays can occur if the server is slow as information will only occur when a client asks and thus the client would need to wait for a response from the server.
+2. Requests can only be processed one at a time bouncing messages between the client and the server as there is no queue like that in the Topic model to slowly process data over time.

 ## <ins>**Ros2 run**</ins>
 **Syntax:** ros2 run <package_name> <node_type> [--ros-args options]